Machico (singer)

 Machiko Saitō (齊藤 真知子, Saitō Machiko), better known by her stage name Machiko or Machico, is a Japanese singer and voice actress from Kure, Hiroshima.
 After participating in an audition organized by Horipro, she made her music debut in 2012, singing a theme song for a PC game.
 She was cast as the character Tsubasa Ibuki in the mobile game The Idolmaster Million Live! in 2013.
 Apart from voice acting, she has performed theme songs for KonoSuba and Age 12.
 Machico released two albums between 2014 and 2015, and opened her official fanclub in late 2016.

-She left her seiyuu agency HoriPro International in 30 November 2022 and announced her new activity under Style Cube the next day.
+She left her voice acting agency HoriPro International in 30 November 2022 and announced her new activity under Style Cube the next day.